acm-uiuc/til/_til/vim/open-an-unnamed-buffer.md

+---
-# Open An Unnamed Buffer
+title: Open An Unnamed Buffer
+category: vim
+---

 There are two ways (that I know of) to open an unnamed buffer.